As stated in the official documentation, Valet is a Laravel development environment for Mac minimalists.

 The setup for Valet is really easy.

-Install or update Homebrew to the latest version using brew update.
+Install or update Homebrew to the latest version using the brew update.

 Install PHP 7.1 using Homebrew via